blbadger/blbadger.github.io/fractal-geometry.md

 Now the true Peano curves are infinitely recursive, therefore this the distance between these points is 0 and therefore $p_1$ and $p_2$ map to the same point in two dimensional space, making the Peano curve a non-injective mapping.

 Imagine moving along the surface created by either peano curve.
 An arbitrarily small movement in one direction along this surface does not necessarily lead to a small movement along the curve itself.
-This means that these Indeed it can be shown that any mapping from two to one dimensions (which could be considered to be equivalent to the definition of a space filling curve) is nowhere-continuous if the mapping is one-to-one and onto.
-For some interesting repercussions of this on neural networks, see [here](/neural-networks.md).
+Indeed it can be shown that any mapping from two to one dimensions (which could be considered to be equivalent to the definition of a space filling curve) is nowhere-continuous if the mapping is one-to-one and onto.
+For some interesting repercussions of this on machine learning methods such as neural networks, see [here](/neural-networks.md).

 ### Fractals: objects of multiple dimensions